-Back in 2018 I spend three days in Karijini and I would have loved to stay longer.
+Back in 2018, I spend three days in Karijini National Park, and I would have loved to stay longer.
 While there, I did most of the class 4 and 5 gorge hikes and they were some of the greatest hikes I did in my life.
-The length of the individual hikes might be short, but the things you will see will leave you breathless.
+The length of the individual hikes might be short, but the things you will see will take your breath away.

-I really hope that you will love Karijini National Park as much as I do if you decide to visit it.
+I really hope that you will love this natural paradise as much as I do if you decide to visit it.
 And do not forget to bring swimwear and a towel.
 Swimming in the crystal clear rock pools after a hike is incredible and one of the best things to do in Karijini National Park.

-Karijini National Park is set in the Hamersley Range in the Pilbara region.
-It is 75km E from Tom Price, about 4 hours from Port Hedland (325km) and 9 hours from Exmouth.
-With a size of 6.274 km² it is Western Australia’s second largest national park.
+Karijini National Park is located in the Hamersley Range in the Pilbara region.
+It is 75km east of Tom Price, about 4 hours south of Port Hedland (325km), and 9 hours away from Exmouth.
+With a size of 6.274 km², it is Western Australia’s second-largest national park.

 You can find a map of Karijini here.

-Visiting Karijini National Park is rather affordable.
-If you plan to spend more than 4 days in Karijini or want to explore other national parks in Western Australia, it is best to buy the Holiday Pass.
+If you have yet to get a Western Australia national park pass and plan to spend more than 4 days in Karijini or want to explore other national parks in the state, it is best to buy the Holiday Pass.

 National Park Pass: 12 AUD per day per car (max.
 12 people)

-Holiday Pass: 60 AUD (valid for 4 weeks and all national parks in Western Australia)
+Holiday Pass: 60 AUD (valid for 4 weeks and in all national parks in Western Australia)

-Plan out your trip there in advance and check if your vehicle can drive on all the roads as some of them are unsealed.
-Therefore it might be better to exit the park and reenter it at a different location.
-So take the driving time into account.
+Plan out your trip to Karijini National Park in advance and check if your vehicle can drive on all the roads, as some of the roads within this park are unsealed.
+Therefore, it might be better to exit the park and reenter it at a different location to reach certain gorges.
+Take the driving time into account.
 You do not want to miss out on activities and Karijini gorges just because you have run out of time.

 There are no real shops within the park, so you should buy food and drinks before you head there.
-Hereby it is best to do so in Tom Price or Port Hedland as these cities have the lowest prices for groceries in the wider area.
-The fuel station east of Karijini has a small selection of groceries as does Karijini Eco Retreat, but the prices there are steep and the selection is limited.
+Hereby, it is best to do so in Tom Price or Port Hedland as these cities have the lowest prices for groceries in the wider area.
+The fuel station east of Karijini has a small selection of groceries as does the Karijini Eco Retreat, but the prices there are steep and the selection is limited.

-Stop at the Karijini Visitor center when you enter the eastern side of the park.
-The staff there will be able to give you useful information and you can learn more about the history of this national park in Western Australia.
+Be sure to stop at the Karijini Visitor Centre when you enter the eastern side of the park.
+The staff there will be able to give you useful information and you can learn more about the history of this wonderful national park in Western Australia.

-There are hikes of varying levels in Karijini National Park and the rating follow the Australian standard.
-Class 2 hikes are walks on hardened surfaces and possibly a small amount of steps.
-Meanwhile class 3 might have some unstable surfaces and conditions depend on the weather.
-Both of these levels are rather easy one require little to no physical effort aside from walking.
+There are hikes of varying levels in Karijini National Park and the ratings follow the Australian standard.
+Class 2 hikes are walks on hardened surfaces and possibly a small number of steps.
+Meanwhile, class 3 might have some unstable surfaces and conditions depending on the weather.
+Both of these levels are rather easy and require little to no physical effort aside from walking.

 Hikes of class 4 consist of natural tracks so do not expect even surfaces.
-Meanwhile class 5 hikes are rough terrain and require a high level of fitness.
-Outdoor experience is recommended.
+Meanwhile, class 5 hikes are rough terrain and require a high level of fitness.
+Some outdoor experience is recommended.
 Do not do these hikes if the weather conditions are bad as it can get incredibly dangerous.

 As you are hiking in gorges, there is a risk of flash floods so leave the area as soon as heavy rain sets in if you have already started the hike.

-Please be careful while exploring the gorges: while I was there with a group of amazing women, a tour guide told us how hard it is to rescue someone that injures themselves in the gorges.
+Please be careful while exploring the Karijini National Park gorges.
+While I was there with a group of amazing women, a tour guide told us how hard it is to rescue someone that injures themselves in the gorges.
 And I honestly do not want to be responsible for adding to their workload because someone that read this Karijini National Park guide injured themselves.
 Please heed the warning signs.

 I want to give you an overview of everything one can do at my favorite place in Australia, so this guide includes some things that I have yet to do.
-But I will tackle them once I finally get the chance to return to Western Australia.
+I will tackle them once I finally get the chance to return to Western Australia.

 Mount Bruce (Punurrunha)

-With a height of 1235 meters, Mount Bruce is the second highest mountain of Western Australia with a height of 1235m.
-There are various hikes on Mount Bruce and I recommend starting all of the just after sunrise as it gets too hot during the day.
+With a height of 1235 meters, Mount Bruce is the second-highest mountain in Western Australia.
+There are various hikes on Mount Bruce and I recommend starting all of them just after sunrise as it gets too hot during the day.
 All three Mount Bruce hikes start at the car park and both the Honey Hakea Track and Summit Hike pass Marandoo View.

 Marandoo View: 500m, 30 minutes (Class 3)